CEA tumor marker

-Some tumor markers belong to one type of cancer, others are found in several types.
-These substances do not prove that there is a tumor: we find them also in other diseases and even in healthy people.
+Some tumor markers belong to one type of cancer; others occur in multiple types.
+These substances do not prove the presence of a tumor: we also find them in other diseases and even in healthy people.
 So the result alone does not say everything.
-Tumor markers can help us make a diagnosis, but only in combination with other tests.
-The substances tell a hospital mainly about the course of the disease.
+Tumor markers can help us make a diagnosis, but only in combination with other research.
+The substances tell a hospital especially a lot about the course of the disease.

-On this site you can read which tumor markers can be determined for the different types of cancer.
+On this site you can read which tumor markers can be determined for different types of cancers.

 CEA is used for the diagnosis and follow-up of gastrointestinal carcinoma, and the diagnosis of liver tumors.